johnny-wong/nba_stats/README.md

 ## Progress
 - Finished working version of NBA scraper.
 But will likely have to change when I think of something extra I want during my analysis
+- Shown FGA is Poisson process

 ## Files
 NBAStats.py contains the class implementation of my web scraper.

-Stores all the scraped data.
+nba_stats.pickle stores all the scraped data.

-update_stats.py is a script that actually takes an instance of the class and updates it.
+update_stats.py is a script that actually takes an instance of the class (the pickled file) and updates it.

 Jupyter notebooks used for exploratory analysis.